-- Memberships.
 Offer buyers membership in a community that uses your brand.
 This could be an online group on Facebook or something a little more tangible.
 You might have mixers at your store.

-- Targeted emotions.
 What do you want your customer to feel after buying the product?
 Do you want them to feel cool, loved, or smart?
 Highlight these traits in your sales collateral.

-- Stay in touch.
 Reinforce the brand message by communicating with your buyers after the sale.
 It continues to invoke the feelings that initially led them to make the purchase.
 Doing so easily leads to a repeat sale or referral.

-- Solicit feedback.
 Offer your customers the opportunity to preview products or services.
 Make them your beta testers.
 Encourage them to invest more time with your brand.
 It’ll cement their loyalty to your company and its products.
 Most importantly, it makes them feel important.
 Everyone likes to feel important.

-Adapting Brand Appeal to a Changing Landscape
+Adapting Your Brand to Changing Trends

 If your brand primarily appeals to families, consider how they are changing.
 In the past, a family’s goal used to be the home with the white picket fence and dog.
 Today, it is changing to include sustainable city dwelling.
 Moreover, families look different today than they did 50 years ago.
 Factor this in as you continuously adapt brand appeal.